cedexis/openmixapplib/apps/session-persistence/readme.md

-# Application: **Session Persistence: Radar + Consistent Hashing**
+# Application: **Session Persistence**

 Demonstrates how to use Radar performance data to reduce end-user latency while still ensuring session persistence by network.

-Openmix Application Library
+# Openmix Application Library

 [Cedexis Openmix](http://www.cedexis.com/products/openmix.html) applications
 give you dynamic, flexible, and automatic control over where your traffic is